Value Creation vs. Regulation

 Where, and to what extent, Uber and its patrons will remain free to do business with each other—free of interference by impertinent government—remains to be seen.

 What should be done?
 The markets for city rides should be set free.
 It is unfair to taxicab companies for Uber to charge market prices while taxis must charge what regulators decree.
-But the sensible response to this unfairness is not to burden Uber the way taxis are burdened, but to unburden the taxis and leave all ride services free to compete.
+But the sensible response to this unfairness is to unburden the taxis and leave all ride services free to compete.